DanielADK/Plagiarism-checker-Python/README.md

 ## Running the App

-To run this code you need to have your textual document in your project directory with extension **.txt** and then when you run the script, it will automatically loads all the document with that extension and then compute the similarity between them just as shown below;
+To run this code you need to have your non-binary documents in your "files/" directory and then when you run the script, it will automatically loads all the documents with that extension and then compute the similarity between them just as shown below;

 ```bash
 $-> cd Plagiarism-checker-Python